Diggs Revol Dog Crate (Small/Medium)

 What to Look For: A Keeshond Buyer's Checklist

-When comparing dog crates for your Keeshond, these are the factors we weigh most heavily -- in order of importance for this breed:
+When I'm comparing dog crates for a Keeshond, these are the factors I weigh most heavily -- ranked by importance for this breed:

 Size Appropriateness

-The Keeshond at 35-45 lbs needs products specifically sized for their medium frame.
-We only recommend products available in the correct size range.
+The Keeshond at 35-45 lbs needs products sized for their medium frame.
+I only recommend options available in the correct size range -- "close enough" doesn't cut it.

 Durability

-The Keeshond is gentle enough that extreme durability is not the top concern, but quality construction still matters for longevity and safety.
+The Keeshond is gentle enough that extreme durability isn't the top priority, but quality construction still matters for longevity and safety.

 Portability

-We evaluate this factor specifically for Keeshond dogs, considering their medium size, moderate energy level, and long thick double coat.
+I evaluate this factor specifically for Keeshond dogs, accounting for their medium size, moderate energy level, and long thick double coat.

 Ventilation

-We evaluate this factor specifically for Keeshond dogs, considering their medium size, moderate energy level, and long thick double coat.
+I evaluate this factor specifically for Keeshond dogs, accounting for their medium size, moderate energy level, and long thick double coat.

 Ease Of Cleaning